 The connection between the increased consumption of fast foods and obesity is well documented.
 Research shows a connection between obesity and asthma and/or rhinitis and a connection between fast food consumption (which often leads to obesity) and asthma and/or rhinitis.
 The reasonable conclusion to draw is that limiting the consumption of fast foods and the maintenance of a healthy body weight could be helpful if one suffers with rhinitis, sleep apnea, and/or asthma.

 If you have tried medically supervised weight-loss programs without success, you may want to consider weight loss surgery.
 Dr. Preeti Malladi is a board-certified, Dallas-based, bariatric surgeon who specializes in minimally invasive general and advanced surgery.
-If you have questions about weight loss surgery, consult Dr. Malladi.
+If you have questions about weight loss surgery, consult with our bariatric surgeon Dr. Preeti Malladi.